 It is said to be 27% lexically similar to English and many words of French origin are used by English speakers.
-However, it presents some difficulties on verbal forms and gender names.
-The most difficult is pronunciation for English speakers.
+However, it presents some difficulties with verbal forms and gender names.
+The most difficult is the pronunciation for English speakers.

 This proximity between these two languages comes from the invasion, the Normandy landings more precisely, indeed it seems that a third of the English vocabulary has been influenced by the French language.